uazgraduatecollege/azgrad-drupal-ldap/README.developers.md

 not easy to work with.
 See also some examples on the [track hacks](http://trac-hacks.org/wiki/LdapPluginTests) page.

+## Testing LDAP behavior

+Since problems often occur with the interpretation of a directory server's output it's important that we test against expected results and not just test our functions in isolation.

+Whenever you are trying to debug a complex dance between the Drupal integration modules and a directory, consider mocking the LDAP connector with the Fake classes provided by ldap_servers.
+For example:
+\Drupal\Tests\ldap_authentication\LoginTest

+## Case-handling

+LDAP is a case-aware but not case-sensitive protocol, which means that what we get back in Symfony\Component\Ldap\Entry objects, or LDAP data in general, may contain differences in case.
+For example the property "memberOf".

+We need to keep the following in mind when making changes to these modules:
+* Comparisons against LDAP data must ignore case.
+Examples:
+  * A query for ldap authorization specified as "memberof=..." in the configuration must also catch data returned as "memberOf=...".
+  * Token processing on records returned by LDAP must do the same.
+* Data sent to LDAP can ignore case-formatting (we do not need to normalize it).

+Note that attributes returned from LDAP via the LdapBaseManager are lowercased through `::sanitizeUserDataResponse` so we need to `get('businesscategory')` not `get('businessCategory')`.

+## Misc

 ### User binding

 If you want to bind with user credentials, you only need to modify the